onecommons/unfurl/docs/quickstart.rst

 Ensemble's ``deployment_blueprints``  In Python, a `deployment blueprint` is represented as a Python class with the customized template objects as class attributes.

+Add the following code below the code from the previous step:

+.. _deployment_blueprint_example:

 .. tab-set-code::

   .. literalinclude:: ./examples/quickstart_deployment_blueprints.py